amrnth/JRE/README.md

 TODO - 15/1-19/1
 - [ ] make prompts better, currently stories aren't that great.
+    - [x] claude returns good results but is costly.
 - [x] zoom a bit
 - [ ] modify prompt to return title description of the video. save original video metadata
 - [ ] extract subtitles with word-by-word timestamp, and use animation.